 Next Step …

-Now that you know more about the Table of Posts, the next step is to learn how to edit and delete your posts.
+Now that you have a better understanding of what all the different functions and features of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete WordPress posts.

-This is the end of section 1 of this tutorial.
+This is the end of part one of this tutorial.

-Click on the link below to read Part Two:
+Click on the link below to access the rest of this tutorial:

-The tutorials and articles below will help you better understand the features discussed above and how to use posts in WordPress:
+The articles and tutorials below will help you better understand the features discussed above and how to get more benefit from using posts:

 - How To Create A New WP Post